 - Using the PAUT system to detect and measure crack dimensions

 - Scanning the probe and positional encoder around the ring on the accessible external surface, in 500mm sections

 - Recording PAUT data around the ring circumference

-TWI produced a report for the client that compared the most recent results with results from previous inspections, highlighting any changes in circumferential crack lengths.
+TWI produced a report for the client that compared the most recent results with results from previously completed inspections, highlighting any changes in circumferential crack lengths.

-To find out more about wind turbine blade root inspection, offshore wind turbine jacket foundation inspection, or TWI’s wide-ranging support to the renewable energy industry, please follow the links.
+To find out more about wind turbine blade root inspection, offshore wind turbine jacket foundation inspection, or TWI’s wide-ranging high quality support to the renewable energy industry, please follow the links.